Verification Risk Tiers

 Card networks

 • Mastercard — 3DS always runs through Astrada's Mastercard network path at every tier.
-The Stripe-backed second factor is engaged only at HIGHEST (for the two-hold confirmation); LOW/MEDIUM/HIGH behave as standard Mastercard 3DS.
+The

 How verification runs